yashsavle/Flocking-in-Fixed-and-Switching-Networks/README.md

 1. Initial state of the agents

+The robots are moving in random direction without any control policy being employed on them

 ![Initial positions](results/agents_0.png?style=centerme)

 2. Agent position and orientation after some time

+As soon as we ran our algorithm for a duration of 1s we can see that a leader agent was chosen and other robots aligned themselves in the direction of the leader.
 ![Flocking](results/agents_1.png?style=centerme)

 3. Velocity convergence